 (Page 20, at the end of 4.3.4)

 The payload protection protocol, as described in 9.2.2 for piconets and 9a.2.2 for P2PLinks, uses a symmetric key that is generated by the key originator and is securely distributed to DEVs that have established secure membership or a secure relationship with the key originator, as described in 8.4.2.
+For non-HRCP, Tthe symmetric key encryption algorithm used is the advanced encryption standard (AES) 128 in counter mode encryption and cipher block chaining-message authentication code (CCM).
+For HRCP, GCM (Galois/Counter Mode) mode of the AES-128 is used.

 MAC frame formats